Pennsylvania Route 48

 Pennsylvania Route 48 (PA 48) is an 18.9 mi state highway located in the Pittsburgh, Pennsylvania area.
 The route is predominantly a two-lane highway as it runs through McKeesport and other suburbs.
-The entire routing of PA 48 is part of the Orange Belt, both reaching their southern termini at Pennsylvania Route 51, southeast of Elizabeth.
-Until 1998, the northern terminus of PA 48 was at the intersection of Old Haymaker and Center Roads, about 1/2 mile from its current terminus at U.S. Route 22 Business in Monroeville.
+The entire routing of PA 48 is part of the Orange Belt, both reaching their southern termini at PA 51, southeast of Elizabeth.
+Until 1998, the northern terminus of PA 48 was at the intersection of Old Haymaker and Center Roads, about 1/2 mile from its current terminus at U.S. Route 22 Business (US 22 Bus.) in Monroeville.

 Route description

 PA 48 begins at an intersection with PA 51 in Forward Township, heading northeast on two-lane undivided Scenery Drive.
 PA 48 is concurrent with the Orange Belt of the Allegheny County belt system at this point, with which it remains concurrent with for the entire length.
 The route immediately turns to the north-northwest and forms the border between Forward Township to the west and Elizabeth Township to the east, passing through a mix of fields and woods with some homes.
 The road fully enters Elizabeth Township and curves north-northeast.
 At an intersection with Weigles Hill Road east of Elizabeth Forward High School, PA 48 makes a turn to the east, passing residences and turning to the northwest.
 The road passes through more areas of housing and woods, curving northeast as it passes more residential areas.
 The route makes a bend northeast prior to turning north at the Simpson Howell Road intersection and running past a mix of homes and businesses.
 PA 48 winds north through more areas of woodland and development, with the name becoming Boston Hollow Road at the Lovedale Road junction.
 Farther north, the road becomes the border between the borough of Lincoln to the west and Elizabeth Township to the east as it heads through more forested areas with a few homes.
 The route fully enters Elizabeth Township again and heads into commercial areas as it comes to the community of Boston, crossing the Youghiogheny River on the Boston Bridge.